 The Release Notes for the CUDA Toolkit also contain a list of supported products.

 2.2.
 Download the NVIDIA CUDA Toolkit

 The NVIDIA CUDA Toolkit is available at http://developer.nvidia.com/cuda-downloads.

-Choose the platform you are using and download the NVIDIA CUDA Toolkit
+Choose the platform you are using and one of the following installer formats: